 Uncovering the fallacies in the operation of the investment multiplier.

 For this analysis, we must assume that in the economic production system (apart from the services sector), the total price of all goods consists of cost plus expected profit.
 Rarely, if ever, is sufficient purchasing power within the system available to entirely clear the market and enable the expected profit; demand falls short of supply.
-Keynes attempted to overcome this difficulty by refuting an assumption, attributed to John Say, that "supply creates its own demand," and arguing that inadequate overall demand leads to periods of high unemployment, and government spending can play the role for increasing demand.
+After refuting an assumption, attributed to John Say, that "supply creates its own demand," Keynes attempted to overcome this difficulty by arguing that inadequate overall demand. which leads to periods of high unemployment, can be overcome by government spending.

-Not all government spending does the task.
-This lack of clarity has led many economists, including Joseph Stiglitz to use the advantages of government spending too broadly.
+Many economists, including Joseph Stiglitz used the advantages of government spending too broadly.
 Stiglitz wrote: